juliogramos/Digiguesser/README.md

 # Digiguesser

-Project made with React and Javascript.
+Project made with React and Typescript.

 Layout inspired by the [Digimon Encyclopedia](https://digimon.net/reference_en/).
 Image assets taken from there.